acc15/glob/README.md

 * `{variant1,variant2,...,variantN}` - matches any of specified variant
     (variant can contain other expression, including nested variants)
 * `**` - matches any zero-or-more path segments
+* `/` - path separator (both on windows and unix).

+Note that `\` character as path separator wont work on Windows and will be treated as simple character, because:
+  * This will force to write similar globs
+  * At least on Linux (`ext4`) file and directory names can contain '\' character

 ## Examples